Introduction to Bacon & the Art of Living

 The morning of my first expedition to Johannesburg came.
 The three wagons left at 2:00 in the morning.
 The plan was that I would follow later and catch up with them outside town.
 I heard the driver call the name of the oxen and crack the whip as they moved down the hill from our house towards the main road out of Cape Town, past the Shambles where David de Villiers Graaff now ran Combrink & Co. and the new city railway station was being constructed.
 I was too excited to go back to sleep.
 At 5:00 a.m. my mom called me.
 The coffee and rusks were ready.

 This became our routine.
 My dad would ride out with me until I got to the wagons.
 He would greet me in almost the exact same way every time.
-Months later upon my return, my dad would be waiting for me at Durbanville hills, and we would ride back together for the last few hours.
-He would tell me about my brothers and how their studies are progressing and the health of my mom.
+Months later, upon my return, my dad would be waiting for me at Durbanville Hills, and we would ride back together for the last few hours.
+He would tell me about my brothers, how their studies were progressing, and the health of my mom.
 He would have me recount in the greatest detail every event of my trip, always spurring me on to “leave out nothing!”
 Even though he did not formally approve of how I chose to occupy myself, I knew that he was vicariously living every moment through me.
 When I heard him re-tell my stories to Uncle Jacobus, sitting under the towering trees next to his enormous home by large wooden tables, eating the finest bacon imported from C & T Harris in Wiltshire, England, I knew that he was proud of me and did not care that people frowned upon the choices I made.

 My dad was a great fan of Alexander von Humboldt, the Prussian naturalist who explored South America.
 He learned many of Von Humboldt’s books by heart.
 Von Humboldt wrote eloquently on the destruction of South America by colonization, and my dad often pointed out the same unfortunate progression in our land.

 It was indeed the giant elephants who created the network of connecting roads across Africa.
-No other animal has the ability to clear a road through rugged terrain like a herd of these giant beasts.
-Ancient elephant migration paths across Africa have been used by other animals since the dawn of time.
-They were the arteries that distributed humanity across this vast land acting as human migration routes.
-African tribes travelled it, to trade salt and copper.
-European settlers with their ox wagons used these paths to connect territories.
-Dutch farmers, disgruntled by the abolition of slavery and in general revolt against the Cape Government, trecked along with them out of the Colony into the interior to form a new people, the Boers.
-Along these ancient roads, I now transport material and supplies to small rural settlements.
+No other animal can clear a road through rugged terrain like a herd of these giant beasts.
+Other animals have used ancient elephant migration paths across Africa since the dawn of time.
+They were the arteries that distributed humanity across this vast land, acting as human migration routes.
+African tribes travelled it to trade salt and copper.
+European settlers, with their ox wagons, used these paths to connect territories.
+Dutch farmers, disgruntled by the abolition of slavery and in general revolt against the Cape Government, trecked on with them out of the Colony into the interior to form a new people, the Boers.
+I now transport material and supplies along these ancient roads to small rural settlements.

-One of my points of permanence I was looking to as an anchor in life was nature.
+One of my points of permanence I was looking to as an anchor in life was nature and her ever-changing cycles.
 As I saw it disappearing before my eyes, my response was to try and hold on to it by being alone in nature for as long as it was still there.
-My other point of connection was my love for the diverse cultures who lived in this land.
+My other connection point was my love for the diverse cultures in this land.
 I respect culture for its age and sophistication of development.
-I was hungry to meet “real people”, shaped by millennia of cultural development.
+I was hungry to meet “real people” shaped by millennia of cultural development.
 Take Daniel Jacobs as a good example.
-One night at a dry riverbed outside Kimberly, a slightly older Boer asked if we could camp together for the night.
-He was travelling alone, and our transport party provided him with the security in numbers for the night, which lone travellers lack.
+One night at a dry riverbed outside, Kimberly, a slightly older Boer, asked if we could camp together for the night.
+He was travelling alone, and our transport party provided him with security in numbers for the night, which lone travellers lack.
 He was on his way to Johannesburg on government business.
-No sooner did he introduce himself than I realised that he was one of those “real people” I always hoped to meet on my travels.
+No sooner did he introduce himself than I realised he was one of those “real people” I always hoped to meet on my travels.

 Daniel Jacobs was an impressive man.
 His stature was tall and astute, and his mannerism was enduring and kind.
 His mind was keen and alert.
-He had a love for history and a keen intellect.
-I liked him and I liked what he likes!
+He had a love for history.
+I liked him, and I liked what he likes!
 We spoke till late in the night.
-Despite his energy, Daniel had a sadness about him which I did not fully understand.
+Despite his energy, Daniel had a sadness about him, which I did not fully understand.
 Was it a sadness or a realism about life?
 I was unsure.

 I told him stories of our adventures on Table Mountain.
-He knew Cape Town well but has not been on Table Mountain as often as Minette, Achmat, Taahir, and I. Despite this, we had the same experience that in nature we meet God.
-In the simplest interaction with animals; the witnessing of grand vistas; breathtaking sunsets; stormy highveld afternoons; Cape winter winds – for us, these were the heavenly choruses praising the Creator.
+He knew Cape Town well but had not been on Table Mountain as often as Minette, Achmat, Taahir, and I. Despite this, we had the same experience that in nature, we meet God, the embodiment of the great ever-changing nature.
+In the simplest interaction with animals, the witnessing of grand vistas, breathtaking sunsets, stormy highveld afternoons, and Cape winter winds – for us, these were the manifestations of God himself.

 He titled it Geesteskuur